cchens/Itty-Bitty/Phase1/phase1.md

 As Sarah, I like being able to *pick up from where I left off* by being able to login to Itty Bitty and immediately being able to see which levels I have completed and which I have yet to do.
 (3)

+As Sarah, I want to have a *quick overview of the bitwise operators* for a quick review as I work on an assignment.
+(2)

 ### MVP

+Our product, Itty Bitty, is an online tutorial designed primarily for computer science and engineering students that are interested in learning and/or practicing bitwise operations and conversion between numerical bases, including binary (base 2), decimal (the “standard” base 10), and hexadecimal (base 16).
+We chose to put our application online so that it is easier for our users to access from any device, anywhere they happen to be with Internet access.
+Our product features a game-like atmosphere to reduce the traditionally dull tutorial/lesson feeling.
+For example, Itty Bitty will feature levels, achievements, leaderboards and the ability to connect via and share to social network accounts.
+To expand on learning bitwise operations and conversion between numerical bases, the topics will be combined so that users can learn how to perform simple arithmetic with numbers of differing bases.
+These topics are fundamental and provide a solid foundation to many computer science courses in post-secondary education.

 ### Release and Iteration Planning